StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 ## Uninstall

-To uninstall the Dynatrace StackPack and disable the Dynatrace check:
+To uninstall the Dynatrace StackPack and disable the Dynatrace checks:

 1. Go to the StackState UI **StackPacks** &gt; **Integrations** &gt; **Dynatrace** screen and click **UNINSTALL**.
    * All Dynatrace specific configuration will be removed from StackState.